murilo-souza/murilo-souza/README.md

 ## Hey!
 I'm Murilo Leme de Souza 🤙

-### Searching for an opportunity to be a front-end developer
+### I'm a front-end developer
-### I love technology and I'm studying front-end development with React Js and React Native.
-Programming changed my way to see the world
+### I love technology and have experience with Next Js, React, and React Native.
+Programming changed my way of seeing the world

 <br/>